arush-3009/asphalt_hand_control_cnn/README.md

-# Hand Gesture Game Control using a custom CNN built from scratch with a custom dataset
+# Hand Gesture Game Control using a custom CNN with a custom dataset

 Real-time hand gesture recognition system for controlling racing games using deep learning and computer vision.